AR6001 - Design Project Development 3.1 (2023/24)

 |Module title||Design Project Development 3.1|

 |School||School of Art, Architecture and Design|

 |Total study hours||300|

-This module establishes a process of research, design development and proposition that generates the design brief for Design Project Resolution 3.2: Comprehensive Design project.
-It supports the student as an independent learner within the framework of the Studio.
-Whilst improving their practical skills and refining their ability to use them productively, the focus in this module is on developing a depth of knowledge and understanding and strengthening approaches to research and project development.
+Design Project Development 3.1 will establish a process of research, design development and proposition that generates the design brief for AR6002 Design Project Resolution 3.2: Comprehensive Design project.
+It supports you as an independent learner within the framework of the studio.
+Whilst improving your practical skills and refining your ability to use them productively, the focus in this module is on developing a depth of knowledge and understanding and strengthening approaches to research and project development.

-The student has already been introduced to the basic range of constituents and conditions that pertain to the design of a building in their previous design projects, technology studies, and historical, theoretical and professional studies.
-In this module the student is expected to draw on these as well as the agenda offered by their choice of Studio.
-The module helps the student establish ownership of the process of research, design development and proposition that generates the design brief and its resolution in the project.
-The module allows the students the opportunity to test working methods, clarify intentions, frame their project proposal and develop their design position within an evaluative and critical context, including external and professional reference points.
+You have already been introduced to the basic range of constituents and conditions that pertain to the design of a building in your previous design projects, technology studies, and historical, theoretical, and professional studies.
+In this module, you are expected to draw on these as well as the agenda offered by your choice of Studio.
+The module helps you to establish ownership of the process of research, design development and proposition that generates the design brief and its resolution in the project.
+The module allows you the opportunity to test working methods, clarify intentions, frame your project proposal and develop your design position within an evaluative and critical context, including external and professional reference points.

 Prior learning requirements

 Pre-Requisite: AR5001 or equivalent.
 Co-Requisite: AR6002 and AR6003

 Available for Study Abroad NO.